For most betta fish enthusiasts, the best plants are the ones that don’t die the week after you get them.

-In my opinion, these qualities of the plants in this article make them the top choices for a betta tank or a shrimp tank, especially if your betta tank is low light and low-tech.
+This makes the plants mentioned above some of the best aquarium plants for a betta tank or a shrimp tank, especially if your betta tank is low light and low-tech.

-Plants will not only make your betta tank look amazing, but the plants will improve water quality and provide your betta fish a place to hide, and even sleep.
+Plants will not only make your betta tank look amazing, but plants will also improve water quality and provide your betta fish with a place to hide, and even sleep.

 If you are a new betta fish owner, and need a name for your fish, check out my article on betta fish names.